H\"older regularity of stable solutions to semilinear elliptic equations up to $\mathbf{\mathbb{R}^9}$: full quantitative proofs: Boundary Hessian and estimates

-and, therefore, it is also nonnegative (all three factors are nonnegative).
+Notice that, inside the set $\{|\nabla u|\leq \delta\}$, the term \eqref{may19b} is nonnegative since $\phi_\delta$ is convex, while the term \eqref{may19} is equal to $f'(u)\phi_\delta(\nabla u)(\delta-|\nabla u|^2/\delta)$ and, therefore, it is also nonnegative ---since all three factors are nonnegative.
 On the other hand, inside the set $\{|\nabla u|>\delta\}$, the term \eqref{may19} vanishes, while the term \eqref{may19b} equals~$\J^2$ ---recall that $\J$ is defined by \eqref{defAAA}.
 Therefore, we conclude that

 Coming back to \eqref{ajgpen2}, since $\eta\in C^\infty_c (B_{3/4})$, {integrating by parts} and recalling \eqref{inaneighborhood} we have

 Now, on $\partial^0 B^+_{1}$ it holds $\partial_n (|\nabla u|)\, u_{n} = u_{nn}u_{n}=|\nabla u| u_{nn}$ and therefore, thanks to Lemma \ref{lem:auxbdry2},